JustAGhosT/twinesandstraps/docs/testing/IMPLEMENTATION_STATUS.md

 **Next Actions:**
 1. Complete payment testing (CRITICAL)
 2. Configure webhook URLs
-3. Test quote request flow
-4. Test shipping webhook
+3. Set up Redis instance
+4. Deploy Azure Functions
+5. Test all implemented features

 ---

 *This document should be updated as implementations are completed and tested.*